justinlubin/blog/posts/2020-01-13-snap-monadic-do/index.md

 List monad.](join.png)
 :::

-As well as "typeclass functions" such as *bind* for the monad typeclass that operate on arbitrary monads using these getters:
+Using these getters, I implemented some "typeclass functions" such as *bind* for for arbitrary monads:

 ::: {.distribute}
 ![The *monadic bind* operation using typeclass getters.](bind.png)\
 :::

+Unfortunately, these functions require explicitly passing in the monad as an argument.
+Let's get around that limitation with this next feature!

 ## Feature 2: Monadic "Using" Notation

-I then introduced a block that allows its subexpressions to use a particular monad implicitly:
+As the next step toward a nice *monadic do* construct, I introduced a block that allows its subexpressions to use a particular monad *implicitly*:

 ![The *using* block supplied with the user-defined List monad.](using-list.png)\